PromCopilot: Simplifying Prometheus Metric Querying in Cloud Native Online Service Systems via Large Language Models: Discussion

 The threat to external validity mainly lies in the generalizability of our approach and the representativeness of the dataset.

-The generalizability of our approach is under the threat of the knowledge graph schema in our approach.
-The knowledge graph schema in this paper is designed for Kubernetes-based online service systems and may be not suitable for all systems.
-However, it is also straightforward to migrate our knowledge graph construction method to other systems, such as service-mesh based systems.
-This is because our construction method only requires system documentation, deployment metadata, metrics metadata, and invocation relationships.
-This information can be easily obtained from the system's infrastructure.
+The generalizability of our approach is under threat of dependency on Kubernetes and Prometheus.
+On the one hand, the knowledge graph schema in this paper is designed for Kubernetes-based cloud native online service systems and may not be suitable for all systems.
+This makes \app difficult to use directly in other types of system.
+On the other hand, the prompts, cots, and examples in \app are all designed for Prometheus's data model and PromQL.
+This makes it difficult to directly apply \app to other metric monitoring platforms.
+To integrate PromCopilot with other monitoring platforms, the prompt, cots, and examples need to be modified according to the platform's data model and DSL.
+If the data model is significantly different from Prometheus's, further modifications may be required to entities and relationships related to metrics in the knowledge graph, as well as the logic for metric knowledge retrieval.

 Our experiments are conducted on the dataset we constructed.
 Because no publicly available dataset fits our task, we constructed the first text-to-PromQL dataset.
 The dataset are constructed based on the open-source microservice system TrainTicket, as there are no publicly available datasets from industrial.
 It is one of the largest open-source microservice systems and have been widely used in existing studies~\cite{deeptralog,nezha, microeval,eadro}.
 It contains 96 service instances after deployment, which is close to some medium-sized microservice systems.
 Therefore, it is possible to simulate real metrics query scenarios.
 We don't use other open-source systems such as Sock Shop, because their scale is too small to model complex metrics query scenarios.
 Moreover, the questions in our dataset are carefully designed.
-When constructing the dataset we refer to official documents, questions on StackOverflow, and real cases from a world-leading ISP.
-We designed the questions based on these real-world cases.
+When constructing the dataset we refer to official documents, questions on StackOverflow, and real cases from Alibaba Group.
+Additionally, we have invited engineers to help us confirm the soundness of the questions.
 Therefore, the questions in our dataset are representative and can be used to evaluate the effectiveness of the text-to-PromQL approaches.
-And we will try to evaluate \app on more complex and diverse datasets in the future.
+Since we only referenced common metric query scenarios and the authors' experience is limited, our dataset may not cover some query tasks.
+Additionally, a single metric query question may correspond to multiple PromQL queries.
+Although we have provided several answers for these questions, we may still not have covered all possible queries.